 These simple steps can be the difference between major and minor repairs and being prepared for severe weather can lessen the aftermath in terms of reduced home comfort as well.
 Perri reminds homeowners, “If your air conditioning system is compromised in any way after a storm, make sure to contact a professional technician.
 They will ensure the safety of you and your home.”

 For more information about A.J.
 Perri go to www.aperri.com.

 A.J.
-Perri is a family-owned business dedicated to providing total home comfort for their New Jersey neighbors.
+Perri is dedicated to providing total home comfort for their New Jersey neighbors.
 Based in Tinton Falls, New Jersey, they have 48 years of experience in the heating and air conditioning, and plumbing industry.
 They service those in Monmouth, Ocean, Mercer, Middlesex and Union counties.
 For more information, visit their website at www.ajperri.com.